 Tightly-coiled stainless steel springs resist rust and work independently across the bounce surface.
-Double-zip safety enclosure is latched to keep kids safe.
+A double-zip safety enclosure keeps kids safe.
 Weather-resistant materials resist fading.

 Shipping issues include missing parts.
 Zip opening can be small for adults.

 A mid-size, affordable model that comes with safety in mind, thanks to features like the net and gap-free attachment system.
 One person can assemble it.

 Not large enough for groups of kids.
 Only rated to support up to 175 pounds.

 Sturdily built with reinforced polypropylene mat and dual-zipper fine-weave enclosure netting for safety.
 Features L-shaped feet for extra stability.
 Frame comes with foam padding.

 A spacious trampoline with extra safe netting around the perimeter.
 Comes with a ladder.
 375-pound weight capacity.

 Assembly can be a bit challenging.
 Pricier than some, but it has a lot to offer for the cost.

 Choice of sizes ranging from 12 to 15 feet.
 Steel springs with a galvanized, rust-resistant coating.
 Sturdy construction with good customer service if problems arise.
 Jumping mat reinforced with UV protection.

 Some had challenges putting up the safety net with the layout of the net poles.
 Be careful not to damage by over-tightening.